 Safety First!
 Tips for Female Solo Travellers

-In recent years the trend of travelling solo has been growing so rapidly that nowadays I rarely hear somebody utter the weathered words ‘I could never travel solo’.
+In recent years the trend of travelling solo has been growing so rapidly that nowadays I rarely hear somebody utter the weathered words ‘I could never travel on my own’.
 In fact, as of 2018 one in four people say that they plan to head out into the wider world with nothing but their suitcase in hand.

 Walking with confidence, on the other hand, implies that you know where you’re going and what you’re looking for.
 I now find that I frequently get asked for directions, even by locals, no matter which country I’m in and I rarely get hassled by tourist touts.
-Checking your route in advance is half of this, the other half is following your own sense of direction and being prepared to double back if you’ve got it wrong.
+People judge you on your body language, so learn to act like you feel right at home.

-Learn A Bit Of Language
+Learn A Bit Of the Language

 Knowing a few basic phrases in the country you’re visiting can go a long way.
 For example, asking directions, asking for help, or knowing how to politely and firmly say no.

 Know Where To Get Help

-If you’ve got a long wait in a bus station, familiarise yourself with where the security and the tourist information offices are.
-If there’s neither, then talk to a member of staff, this is where learning some local language comes in handy.
+If you’ve got a long wait in a bus station, places where pickpockets sometimes operate, then familiarise yourself with where the security and the tourist information offices are.
+If there’s neither, then talk to a member of staff.
+This is where learning some of the local language comes in handy yet again.

 Tell A Few White Lies

-So, instead of proudly announcing that you’re completely alone to the creepy man sitting next to on the bus, it’s safer to say ‘I’m meeting my friend’ in this location or that ‘my husband is waiting’ in that location.
+So, instead of proudly announcing that you’re completely alone to the slightly creepy man sitting next to you on the bus, it’s safer to say ‘I’m meeting my friend’ in this location or that ‘my husband is waiting’ in that location.

-It’s exhausting, and it also makes you an easy target.
-Try to minimise your luggage to just one suitcase & carry a neat little travel purse or backpack so you can be a bit more mobile.
+It’s exhausting, and it also makes you an easy target, as you’re very obvious and slow-moving.
+Try to minimise your luggage to just one suitcase or large backpack and carry a neat little travel purse or backpack so you can be a bit more mobile.

-Wear A Bum-Bag or fanny pack
+Wear A Bum-Bag or Fanny Pack

-It’s not the most glamorous accessory but a small bag which can be safely hidden underneath your clothes is very useful, especially if you mostly plan to travel by public transport or on foot.
+It’s not the most glamorous accessory in the world, I grant you, but a small bag which can be safely hidden underneath your clothes is very useful, especially if you mostly plan to travel by public transport or on foot.

 Dress Like A Local